andsidor/HomeLab-Fluxcd/README.md

 I developing my Homelab.
 I build Kubernetes K8s on Debian Server.
 I choose it due to stability.
 To manage K8s, I selected Flux Cd - GitOps.
 All cluster resourves are installed by Flux.
 To achive simialar UX to ArgoCD, I set up Headlamp.
-TO Git To vith Fluxcd Gitops.
-To visualize simi

 ### Dashboard screen